FlipperPA/django-pg-copy/README.md

 `python manage.py pg_backup -i bigtable1 -i bigtable2`

 This will do the same as the previous command, but omit the tables named `bigtable1` and `bigtable2`.

+`python manage.py pg_backup -e bigtable1 -e bigtable2`

+This will do the same as the previous command, but include the table structure without any data for the tables named `bigtable1` and `bigtable2`.

 `python manage.py pg_restore`